muuu-u/MIR/README.md

-- Hi, I’m N Miya Sylvester
+Hi, I’m N Miya Sylvester

-- I’m interested in Applied DL for MIR
-- For this class project, I'll be aiming to figure out how to begin to track music beats and rhythms of songs.
-- I'm not concerned about classification of music genre.
+I’m interested in Applied DL for MIR:  For this class project, I'll be aiming to figure out how to begin to track music beats and rhythms of songs.
+I'm not concerned about classification of music genre.

 - more to share soon...
 <!---